pydicom/pynetdicom/README.rst

   thread.

-Once the application is associated with a peer, DICOM data can be sent between them by utilising the DIMSE-C and DIMSE-N services (see DICOM Standard PS3.7, Sections 7.5, 9 and 10).
+Once the application is associated with a peer, DICOM data can be sent between them by utilising the DIMSE-C services (see DICOM Standard PS3.7, Sections 7.5, 9 and 10).

 Supported SCU Services